RuanCampello/noteworthy/README.md

 Forms across Noteworthy, including those for authentication and other user interactions, are validated using Zod, providing robust validation and ensuring data integrity.

-Additionally, users' profile images are stored on Firebase, offering a secure and scalable solution for image storage.
+Additionally, users' profile images are stored on Cloudflare R2, offering a secure and scalable solution for image storage.

 ## Features